Edgar-Donk/edgar-donk.github.io/README.md

 --> 5 element value (Style.lookup)
 ````
 Each dependancy relies on the information gained from the previous enquiry.
 Once the queries are set up with an interactive
-session running with Style you may be able to short circuit one or more steps.
+session running with Style() you may be able to short circuit one or more steps.

 If we use the button widget as a first example run the following queries interactively in Python.
 Find the class name:-
 ```
 import ttk
->>> s = ttk.Style()
+>>> s = ttk.Style() # Style is used here to call the classic theme
 >>> s.theme_use('classic')
 >>> b = ttk.Button(None, text='Yo') # step 1 widget name
 >>> bClass = b.winfo_class()
->>> bClass
+>>> bClass # step 2 class name
 'TButton'
 ```
 The class name is 'TButton'.
 Now let's find the component name:-
 ````
 >>> layout = s.layout('TButton')
->>> layout
-[('Button.highlight', {'children': [('Button.border', {'border':
+>>> layout # step 3 find component names as used by the classic theme [('Button.highlight', {'children': [('Button.border', {'border':
 '1', 'children': [('Button.padding', {'children': [('Button.label',
 {'sticky': 'nswe'})], 'sticky': 'nswe'})], 'sticky': 'nswe'})], 'sticky': 'nswe'})]
 ````
 We have found 4 component names - highlight, border, padding and label (they were all preceded with 'Button.').
 Be careful to
 use the correct component name with right theme.
-That just completed the second step.
+That's just completed the third step.
 As a help in determining the component
-names for each widget check out the table /tables/02Components.md.
+names for every widget check out the table /tables/02Components.md.
 See how the names change not only with the widgets, but
-sometimes also with the theme.
+can sometimes change with the theme.

 Now onto the element names:-
 ````
 d = s.element_options('Button.highlight')
 >>> d
-('-highlightcolor', '-highlightthickness') # step 3
+('-highlightcolor', '-highlightthickness') # step 4 element names
 >>>s.lookup('Button.highlight', 'highlightthickness')
-1
+1 # step 5 the highlight is 1 pixel thick
 >>> s.lookup('Button.highlight', 'highlightcolor')
-'#d9d9d9' # step 4
+'#d9d9d9' # step 5 has a default or normal colour #d9d9d9 which is grey
 ````
 Button is a fairly straightforward widget, but some such as Progressbar, Scale and Scrollbar have an orientation, whereas
 LabelFrame, Notebook and Treeview have a main and auxiliary class name.
 Lastly PanedWindow has both orientation and an auxiliary